-Ensure you receive what you’ve paid for and accurately track all material movements
+Ensure you only pay for what you receive and accurately track all material movements

-From our own experience in the construction business, we know how frustrating, time consuming and expensive disputes over supply can be.
-In fact, that’s exactly why load volume scanning was originally developed — so Loadscan’s predecessor could measure and account for the truckloads of material arriving at his civil construction sites.
+From our own hands-0n experience in the civil construction industry as contractors, we know how frustrating, time consuming and expensive disputes over supply can be.
+In fact, that’s exactly why load volume scanning was originally invented – the founder of Loadscan wanted a method to accurately measure and account for the truckloads of material arriving at his civil construction sites.
 Our original patented Load Volume Scanner (LVS) was developed and it proved to be a real winner!

 If you’re purchasing your construction materials in volumetric quantities (cubic metres or cubic yards) then it makes sense that you manage and account for infill coming into site in the same way.
-With a Loadscan LVS system in play you’ll end supply disputes, accurately account for bulking/compaction factors, eliminate hand-written dockets, and negate the need for a gateman or tally man.
+With a Loadscan LVS system you’ll end supply disputes, accurately account for bulking, compaction and moisture, eliminate hand-written dockets, and eliminate the need for a gateman or tally man.

 How Loadscan’s load volume scanning system works